jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 So the `...` would be the lambda expression.

-Honestly said, in Circle there might not be a way to distinguish it from *clauses*.
+Honestly said, in Encircle there might not be a way to distinguish it from *clauses*.

 ![](images/1.%20Commands%20Main%20Concepts.022.png)